MJL-test-it/resource-guru-challenge/array_level/README.md

-# Array Flatten Code Challenge
+# Array Flatten Method Code Challenge
 ## Description
 The challenge presented is as follows: